 - Play a word game with the children.
 Write bag on the board.
 Ask the children to read it.
 Then say each individual sound in the word (/b//æ//g/) to show the children how to read and pronounce simple CVC words.
 Repeat each sound then say the word /bæg/ encouraging the children to repeat after you.
-Rub out the g and write in a d.
+Rub out the g and write in a g.
 Encourage the children to read the new word.
-Then rub out the b and write in an s and ask the children to read it (sad).
-Then rub out the d and write in a t and ask the children to read it (sat). - Write like on the board.
+Then rub out the g and write in an g and ask the children to read it (sad).
+Then rub out the g and ask the children to read it (sat). - Write like on the board.
 Rub out the l and write in a b and ask the class to read the new word (bike).
 Write I like my bike. on the board and ask the class to read it.